-THE HONORABLE HELEN SHORES LEE was appointed Circuit Judge of the Tenth Judicial Court of Alabama by Governor Don Siegelman and assumed the bench in January 2003.
+THE LATE HONORABLE HELEN SHORES LEE was appointed Circuit Judge of the Tenth Judicial Court of Alabama by Governor Don Siegelman and assumed the bench in January 2003.
 Judge Lee became the first African-American woman to serve in the Civil Division of the Circuit Court of Jefferson County.

 Prior to the practice of law, Judge Lee served as Magistrate for the city of Birmingham, Alabama (1986-87).
 Judge Lee practiced law in the Birmingham community for more than sixteen years with the firm of Shores and Lee until her judicial appointment in January 2003.

-She is a graduate of Fisk University in Nashville, Tennessee.
+She was a graduate of Fisk University in Nashville, Tennessee.
 She received her M.A. in Clinical Psychology from Pepperdine University in Los Angeles, California and the Juris Doctorate from Samford University, Cumberland School of Law in Birmingham, Alabama.

 Mrs. Lee served from 1996-2000 as a member of the Alabama State Ethics Commission and as its chairwoman from 1999-2000.

 Judge Lee dedicated her life to community service.
 Her past service includes:

 - Chair of The Advisory Council of the University of Alabama at Birmingham (UAB) Minority Health and Research Center (MHRC)

 - Blue Cross Blue Shield of Alabama (BC/BS)

 - National Board of Governors, American Red Cross